balexanderstats/ggsurvey/README.md

 2. Adding more seamless error bars.

 Known issues:
-1. Import of required pacakges: ggplot2, survey, hexbin are not automatic.
+1. Import of required pacakges: ggplot2, survey, hexbin, dplyr, are not automatic.